 - Answer hard questions like “why do you want THIS job at THIS company?”

 - Do you know how hard it is to give an honest answer to this question when all you want is any marketing job at any company?
 But getting to know yourself will help you find jobs and companies that you are genuinely interested which will make answering tough questions like this so much easier.

 - Find a job and company that is a good fit for you

 - When you know who you are, it’s easy to define what it is you are looking for.
 And when you know what you are looking for, searching for jobs on job listing sites gets so much easier because you know what you are looking for.

 Now, while you have the time, is when you should start doing exercises to get to know yourself.
 Let me clarify what I mean by “time.”

-- Download the productive job-hunting cheat sheet to be sure you keep your job-search efficient
+- Download the Productive Job-Hunting Game Plan to be sure you keep your job-search efficient

 - Recent grads still looking for a job: You may not feel like you have the same duration of time as college seniors because you’ve already graduated.
 But you may have more free time on your hands (now that you don’t have classes or homework) to prioritize self-discovery.

 - College Juniors and Seniors: I know that you’re busy!
 So I don’t mean to indicate that you have free time.
 I mean you have a longer duration of time (from now until you graduate from college) to prioritize self-discovery.